Arkansas: Sports and recreation

 Hunting continues in the state.
 The state created the Arkansas Game and Fish Commission in 1915 to regulate hunting.
 Today a significant portion of Arkansas's population participates in hunting duck in the Mississippi flyway and deer across the state.
 Ducks Unlimited has called Stuttgart, Arkansas, "the epicenter of the duck universe".
 Millions of acres of public land are available for both bow and modern gun hunters.

 Fishing has always been popular in Arkansas, and the sport and the state have benefited from the creation of reservoirs across the state.
 Following the completion of Norfork Dam, the Norfork Tailwater and the White River have become a destination for trout fishers.
 Several smaller retirement communities such as Bull Shoals, Hot Springs Village, and Fairfield Bay have flourished due to their position on a fishing lake.
 The National Park Service has preserved the Buffalo National River in its natural state and fly fishers visit it annually.

+Arkansas has a fleeting association with ice hockey in the United States.
+The Arkansas GlacierCats debuted in 1998 at the Barton Coliseum in Little Rock.
+Attendance dropped after a solid first season.
+Dave Berryman sold a 51% interest in the team to Equity Media Holdings in 2001 but the team's situation continued to worsen.
+By 2002 the team saw fewer than 3,000 fans per game and, despite seeing a slight increase in their fourth season, the team folded in 2003.
+The following year, junior hockey came to Arkansas with the Texarkana Bandits.
+The team began well, posting a winning season in its first year and then increasing its win total over the following two campaigns.
+Unfortunately, when a more promising spot opened in the St. Louis market, the team moved despite increased interest from the local community.
+The University of Arkansas fields an American Collegiate Hockey Association (ACHA) team known as the Arkansas Razorbacks Hockey Club.
+The team competes in Division II & III of the ACHA and has contributed to the growth of ice hockey in Arkansas since its establishment in 2007.
+The program has achieved significant milestones, including multiple regional tournament appearances and fostering the development of college hockey in the region.
+As of 2023, no players from Arkansas have achieved notability in ice hockey.
+The state, has one of the lowest engagement rates in the nation with just 415 people registered with USA Hockey in 2022: 48th in the nation.